paulfioravanti/paulfioravanti.github.io/_posts/2017-12-04-using-pythons-bitcoin-libraries-in-elixir.md

-When Elixir/Erlang passes binary information to Python 3, it receives the information as [`b'information'`][python-b-character]: a literal sequence of bytes (as apposed to Python 2, which would receive this data as a string;
+When Elixir/Erlang passes binary information to Python 3, it receives the information as [`b'information'`][python-b-character]: a literal sequence of bytes (as opposed to Python 2, which would receive this data as a string;
 explanation from
 [Erlport data types mapping documentation][erlport-data-types-mapping] to the rescue here again), so it looks like we need to write a Python-side wrapper